RENE BOIVIN

 Platinum (950)

-Accompanied by a certificate of authenticity issued by René Boivin Joaillier attesting that this ring is an original creation made by René Boivin around 1955 after a design by Juliette Moutard.
+Accompanied by a certificate of authenticity issued by René Boivin Joaillier, certifying that this ring is an original creation by René Boivin, made around 1955 based on a design by Juliette Moutard.

 A diamond ring by René Boivin, certificate